 Environmental Factors

-Hard water, which contains high mineral content like calcium and magnesium, can cause various issues for our hair.
-It leaves behind mineral deposits that coat the hair shaft, making it look dull and lifeless.
-Hard water can also make it difficult for hair products to penetrate the hair strands effectively, leading to reduced effectiveness of conditioning treatments.
+Hard water, which has a lot of minerals in it like calcium and magnesium, can damage our hair in many ways.
+It leaves behind chemical buildups that cover the hair shaft and make it look limp and dull.
+Hard water can also make it hard for hair products to get deep into the hair strands, which can make conditioning treatments less effective.

 Genetics and Age